manolopap/Tank_Game/README.md

 - Varying Terrain that can be used to give tactical advantage/make fight more challenging

 ## Rules
+- Start with finite health and ammo
 - Taking damage reduces health
-- Taking lethal damage kills you and other tank wins the game
+- Taking damage that kills you means other tank wins the game
 - Can move around in terrain but potentially not all surfaces are accessible

 ## Requirements
-### Sound
+### SFX
 - Tank firing
-- Projectile collision
+- Projectile collision/explosion
-- Movement
+- Movement(tank/turret)

 ### Particles
 - Cannon projectile(use smoke to indicate course?)